 - 4. Does California favor these types of claims?

 - 5. What types of damages can I recover when I win my case?

-In order to prove this cause of action, the plaintiff (the injured party) is required to prove certain elements.
+In order to prove these causes of action, the plaintiff (the injured party) is required to prove certain elements.

-There are four main elements to a case for malicious prosecution in California:
+There are four main elements for a malicious prosecution suit in California:

-- Lack of Probable Cause: If a claim is brought for a frivolous purpose or without justification, the case is without probable cause.
+- Lack of Probable Cause: If a claim is brought for an improper purpose or without justification, the case is without probable cause.
 This is analyzed in each individual case to determine whether the case was brought against a person who should not be named in a lawsuit.

-- Winning the Frivolous Lawsuit: The plaintiff in the malicious prosecution case must show that he or she won the prior lawsuit at least as to any claims filed under the new lawsuit.
+- Winning the Frivolous Lawsuit: The plaintiff in the malicious prosecution case must show that he or she won the prior lawsuit at least as to any claims filed under the new lawsuit (“favorable termination”).

 - Legal Damages: Both economic and non-economic compensatory damages can be considered and must be proven at trial.

 It is important for an injured person to prove all the elements for this claim.
 Failing to prove any one of the elements of this cause of action will result in a loss at trial.